phamkinhquoc2002/multi-agents-validator/README.md

 # Ragification Agents 🤖
-In today's digital landscape, misinformation can spread rapidly, making it crucial to validate online sources.
-This repository aims to empower users with an AI Agents-powered tool to assess the trustworthiness of information found on the web.
+An experiment using autogen AI Conversation Framework to create a team of AI Agents to assess quality and trustworthiness of any types of content from the internet.
 ## Multi-AI Agent Conversation Framework
 **_Techstack used:_** streamlit, langchain, autogen.